 Lady Dynamite (2016-2017)

-Maria Bamford's semi-autobiographical, surreal spin on mental illness in Hollywood was a summer sleeper hit for Netflix.
+Maria Bamford's semi-autobiographical, surreal spin on mental illness in Hollywood was a sleeper hit for Netflix.
 The comedian's self-aware hijinks share obvious DNA with Arrested Development: Mitch Hurwitz and Pam Brady are executive producers; there are sight gags, wordplay, and mockery of Los Angeles idiocy galore; and it features countless comedy-world cameos, extended fantasy sequences, and genuine self-introspection.
 It'll take you a few episodes to get invested, or even to wrap your head around WTF you're watching.
 But once you're hooked, you're hooked.

 Mystery Science Theater 3000: The Return (2017) and The Gauntlet (2018)

 Could a new crew of comedians revive the effortless magic of public access-born Mystery Science Theater 3000.
 Absolutely.
 With the nerdy Jonah Ray (The MeltdownWith Jonah and Kumail) locked in the new spaceship, once again backed by Crow and Tom Servo (but with new voices, Hampton Yount and Baron Vaughn), spearheaded by former Daily Show head writer Elliot Kalan, and produced by original host Joel Hodgson, the new incarnation pelts jokes at late-night schlock and half-assed blockbusters with relentless force.
 There's a musicality to the jokes in MST3K: The Return, punctuating every bit of dead air in the godforsaken movie choices, and everyone is at the top of their game.
 Cry Wilderness, about a little kid who pals around with Bigfoot, stands up to any of the classic episodes.

 New Girl (2011-2018)